 Nica’s Dream was composed by Horace Silver.
 He wrote the piece for Pannonica de Koenigswarter, a supporter and friend to many jazz musicians in the bebop era.
 It is important to listen to the original recording to check out the arrangement.
 In addition to its AABA form, it includes an intro, tag between solos, and a coda ending.
 It is also important to note that the A sections have a latin feel, while the B section is swing.

-If you're looking for the ultimate jazz practice plan that hundreds of students say has taken their jazz playing to the next level, join our LJS Inner Circle membership, where you'll get access to our flagship practicing course "30 Steps to Better Jazz Playing" and all of our premium courses.
+If you want to fully understand the basics of jazz theory and start learning how to improvise from the ground up, join our LJS Inner Circle membership, where you'll get access to our theory basics course "Zero to Improv", and all of our premium courses.